-Fig. 19 shows a fully sequential LN3/LN2/LN method thus avoiding the use of intermittent TK221 (or DGA) columns.
-This method requires greater care with respect to the acid concentration, especially on the LN3 column.
-It could be shown that this method also allows separating nca Lu from 500 mg Yb, a further method optimization is ongoing.
+Fig. 22 shows a fully sequential LN3/LN2/LN method thus avoiding the use of intermittent TK221 (or DGA) columns.
+This method will require greater care with respect to the acid concentration, especially on the LN3 column.
+It could be shown that this method generally allows separating Lu from Yb, further method development and upscale is on-going.

-Figure 19 : LN3/LN2/LN based method for the separation of Lu from up to 500 mg Yb
+Figure 22: LN3/LN2/LN based method for the separation of Lu from up to 500 mg Yb

-The feasibility of the sequential separation approach has also been demonstrated for Tb separation e.g. from Gd targets, the upscale of a corresponding method is currently on-going.
+The feasibility of the sequential separation approach has also been demonstrated for Tb separation e.g. from Gd targets, the upscale of a corresponding method is also currently on-going.

-Ready to use prepacked 150 mL, 53 mL and 29 mL columns filled with f grade LN/LN2/LN3 are currently under development.
+Ready to use prepacked 150 mL, 53 mL and 29 mL columns are currently under development.